OMG - Jesus

 Some pastors even include private confessions from their counseling files — as little anecdotes in their sermons.
 Without prior consent, they use real life stories from their “supposedly confidential” counseling sessions!
 That is a breach of confidence.

 They all tell the stories supposedly “anonymously”.
 But I was amazed one Sunday when I recognized myself in the pastor’s sermon — after having shared “my struggles” with that pastor myself!
 Wow.
-That was totally improper and inexcusable behavior – breaking trust that way.
-Would you feel free to submit to pastoral counseling from a pastor like him?
-Come-on pastors!
-Tighten-up your trade.

 Why We Do Not Confess.
 For example: If I confess that I, in anger flipped-off a stupid-ass driver just yesterday… (I didn’t… it’s been longer than that!)